AnaBondiguel/Project-Prioritization-Client-2/README.md

   We used Cors to enable data to be transmitted between the back-end and the front-end.
 It allows the use of a custom API.

-  We used JSON web token that allows users to create a token based on their email address for authetication.
+  We used JSON web token that allows users to create a token based on their email address for authentication.

   We used Nodemon to allow the express server to restart automatically after changing each code.